NREL/routee-compass/_sources/config.md

 # which traversal model to use and its parameters
 [traversal]
-# the energy_model can compute routes using time or energy as costs
 type = "energy_model"
-# speeds for each edge in the graph
-speed_table_input_file = "edges-posted-speed-enumerated.txt.gz"
-# the units of the above speed table
+# the units of the speed table
-speed_table_speed_unit = "kilometers_per_hour"
+time_model_speed_unit = "kilometers_per_hour"
-# grades for each edge in the graph
+# the file that has grades for each edge in the graph
 grade_table_input_file = "edges-grade-enumerated.txt.gz"
-# the units of the above graph table
+# the units of the grade table
 grade_table_grade_unit = "decimal"

-# the units of what the traversal model outputs for time
+# the internal units of the energy model
-output_time_unit = "minutes"
+time_unit = "minutes"
+distance_unit = "miles"

+# Here we specify the time model to use for the energy model
+[traversal.time_model]
+type = "speed_table"
+# the file that has speeds for each edge in the graph
+speed_table_input_file = "edges-posted-speed-enumerated.txt.gz"
+# the units of the speed table
+speed_unit = "kilometers_per_hour"

-# the units of what the traversal model outputs for distance
+# the internal units of the speed table
-output_distance_unit = "miles"
+distance_unit = "miles"
+time_unit = "minutes"

 # here, we specify which vehicles to make available at query time
 # if you wanted to add more models, you would make a new [[traversal.vehicles]] section.